CLRX/CLRX-mirror/doc/GcnInstrsDs.md

 The M0 register holds maximum size of a GDS memory in bits 0-15, that can be accessed by kernel, and a GDS base offset (in bytes) in bits 16-31.

-Any DS instruction return data in order (including D_SWIZZLE) and increments LGKM_CNT.
+Any DS instruction return data in order (including DS_SWIZZLE_B32) and increments LGKM_CNT.
 Any operation increments LGKM by one, and decremented by one if it will be finished.

 List of the instructions by opcode: